+ Learn how to break out of repetitive loops and add emotionality and vulnerability to your tracks with Jlin in Rhythm, Variation, & Vulnerability.

 One of the most powerful and yet underutilized tools when it comes to networking in the music industry is Facebook’s prevalence of musician-friendly groups.
-Beyond the one-on-one mentorship of Soundfly’s brand new Headliners Club initiative, these groups are some of the best places on the internet to voice your opinion, ask for support, inquire about new ventures, and meet a community of other musicians who are eager to be a part of your journey.
+Beyond the one-on-one mentorship of Soundfly’s customized coaching program, these groups are some of the best places on the internet to voice your opinion, ask for support, inquire about new ventures, and meet a community of other musicians who are eager to be a part of your journey.

 Below, I’ve outlined 10 phenomenal groups that are as informative as they are supportive.
 You won’t find the walls of these groups filled with nonstop artist promo or trolling, but, rather, with thoughtful conversations, connections, and positive encouragement.